The Army Sports Car Racing Team

-The 2016 Season proved once again that Army Race Cars lead the way in the Armed Forces Race Challenge.
-The 2017 Season sees the Armed Forces Race grid return to some of the best known circuits in the UK.
-The Army will be competing with more race drivers that ever before alongside our colleagues from the RAF and Navy.
+The 2018 Season proved once again that Army Sports Cars can lead the way and compete in the Armed Forces Race Challenge.
+The 2019 Season sees the Sports Car Racing team return to the AFRC grid at some of the best known circuits in the UK in addition to a dedicated Endurance racing team competing at National Level.
+The Army will be competing with more racing drivers than ever before alongside our colleagues from the RAF and Navy.
 Army Motorsport remains the dominant brand in the Tri-Service Race Paddock and this strength has led to a number of media/PR opportunities that have, in turn, increased the profile of Army Motorsport among potential sponsors.
 This discipline still requires the highest personal contribution of all Army Motorsport by virtue of all the mandated equipment required to race.
-The 2017 Season will continue to see all levels of racing detailed above continue to be developed and, where possible be funded.
-The Team also intends to purchase a single race car dedicated to compete in Endurance events.
-This ensures that the Sports Cars discipline can further meet the BAMA Mission of ‘Providing soldiers with the opportunity of getting involved in motorsport’.
+The 2019 Season will continue to see all levels of racing detailed above continue to be developed and, where possible be funded.

 How to get Involved!